Trauma Therapy & Counselling

 Trauma can leave invisible scars that affect every aspect of your life, from your thoughts and emotions to your physical health, relationships and sense of self.
 Trauma is what remains when an experience overwhelms our capacity to stay connected to ourselves, to others, to our own sense of safety.
 It is the unfinished story the body keeps telling through tension, hypervigilance, collapse, or numbness.

-At Leone Centre, we provide experienced, trauma‑informed therapy and counselling in London and online, helping you reclaim your well‑being and build a life beyond survival.
+At Leone Centre, we provide experienced, trauma‑informed therapy and counselling, helping you reclaim your well‑being and build a life beyond survival.

-Whether you’re seeking trauma counselling in London or online, we’re here to accompany you with understanding and experience.
+Whether you’re seeking trauma counselling in London or online, our selected team of experienced therapists are here to support you.

 Book a consultation with a trauma therapist today